JJFourie/HomeAssistant-PulseAudio-Disable/README.md

 ```DO_CHANGE_PARAMS``` |  | set to true to update the PulseAudio runtime parameters, false to skip.
 ```DO_LOAD_MODULE``` |  | set to true to load the PulseAudio ```module-suspend-on-idle``` module, false to skip.

 Note that if the ```docker exec``` command is executed immediately after receiving the container start event, the container is not accepting commands yet and a *"Connection failure: Connection refused"* error is raised.
-To prevent this error the script will try a couple of times (with an increased timeout between retries) to update the container, to allow the container to settle down.
+To work around this error the script will try a couple of times to update the container, with an increasing timeout between retries to allow the container to settle down.
 Based on your hardware and system performance you may have to increase this retry mechanism to make things work.

 ## Implementation